tiramiseb/terraform_packer_ansible/README.md

 Independently of this exercise, I have started when AWS had a problem with new accounts creation: I could not try this stuff at first because I was unable to use these tools.
 It was fixed a few hours later but that points out the problems that may occur when relying on a single provider.
+Moreover, pushes to ECR were painfully slow: 300kB/s.

 As recreating the Wordpress installation from scratch is not relevant, the Ansible configuration is inspired from the wordpress-nginx example